borislavr/qubership-open-telemetry-collector/docs/installation-notes.md

+# Installation Notes

 ## Deployment Configuration

 See below the full list of parameters which defines the Open Telemetry Collector deployment mode and is used during the installation.
 Mandatory parameters from the list must be specified for Open Telemetry Collector in helm.

 | Parameter                                         | Mandatory | Default                                                                                                                                               | Value Example                | Description                                                                                                                                                                                                                                                                                             |
 |---------------------------------------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|